 - Keep unregistered vehicles in storage for any purpose that isn’t related to the dismantling, selling, or restoring of salvage cars.

 However, in many cases, you won’t need to get a recycler’s license.
 This is especially true if you’re just a hobbyist, if you purchase cars for scrap metal, if you have a new car dealer license, or if you’re acting on behalf of or in the capacity of an educational institution of some sort.

 Bringing Vehicles Out of Salvage in Iowa

 Repairing your car is just the first step.
 Now, you’ve got to get it officially out of salvage, and for that you need to have it subjected to a salvage theft examination.
 This inspection costs $30 and ensures that the parts for restoring your salvage vehicle were legal.

 If your vehicle passes this exam, you can apply for a new title.
 One with the brand “prior salvage”, and you’ll be eligible to both register and insure your car once more.

 Finally, you’re ready to insure your prior salvage car and get it fully road-legal.
 However, it’s common in every state – not just Iowa – to discover that insurance providers are less than enthusiastic with providing you coverage.

-You might be able to get minimal insurance on your car, often referred to as PLPD or personal liability and property damage coverage, but in many instances insurers will flat-out refuse to provide higher levels of insurance such a collision coverage or comprehensive insurance to anyone who comes to them with a prior salvage vehicle.
+You might be able to get minimal insurance on your car which refers to as PLPD or personal liability and property damage coverage.
+But in many instances, insurers will flat-out refuse to provide higher levels of insurance.
+Such as collision coverage or comprehensive insurance to anyone who comes to them with a prior salvage vehicle.

 Thankfully there’s a way around that.
 Many insurers will offer an inspection of their own in order to determine if your salvage vehicle is in good shape or not.
-These inspections are conducted by insurance agents, and they entail a close look at the exterior and interior of the car, complete with the taking of several dozen photographs.
+Insurance agents conduct these inspections. and they entail a close look at the exterior and interior of the car, complete with the taking of several dozen photographs.